thegyro/thegyro.github.io/_posts/2016-8-25-Reinforcement-Learning.md

 * $\sum_{t=1}^{\infty} \alpha_t = \infty$
 * $\sum_{t=1}^{\infty} \alpha_t^2  < \infty$

-Qualitatively it means that if we want our step-sizes to be sufficiently large so that we can move our action values as much as you want, but changes to your value keeps getting smaller and smaller.
+Qualitatively it means that we want our step-sizes to be sufficiently large so that we can move our action values as much as we want, but changes to the value keeps getting smaller and smaller.

-Enough theory, let's get to code!
+Enough theory, let's get some code running!

 I am going to take [Berkeley's AI Projects](http://ai.berkeley.edu/project_overview.html) to demonstrate a gridworld example with SARSA.
 They have prvoided a nice gridworld environment for which we can write our own agents.
-You can find my entire integrated implementation on my [github](https://github.com/thegyro/rl-demos/tree/master/tabular/gridworld)
+You can find my entire integrated implementation on my [github](https://github.com/thegyro/rl-demos/tree/master/tabular/gridworld).

-We can implement it in the following way.
+We can implement it in the following way,

 ```python
 class SarsaLearningAgent: